Did you know?

 Some species may share a single entrance, where each female will enter and go to her own main nesting tunnel.

 Some bees have evolved to parasitise the nest of another bee.
 A female cuckoo bee will lay an egg on the pollen store of another bee’s nest.
 This egg will hatch before that of the host and the larva will eat the host egg and the pollen.
-Because cuckoo bees do not need to collect pollen, they have no pollen sacks or baskets.
+Because cuckoo bees do not need to collect pollen, they have no pollen sacks, baskets or brushes.

 The importance of bee conservation